-In business, it’s standard practice for people to stick to their carefully defined roles and single-handedly complete the projects assigned to them.
-This generally makes sense, of course, but it isn’t always the best way to approach content.
+It’s standard practice for people to stick to their carefully defined roles and single-handedly complete the projects assigned to them in business.
+This generally makes sense, but it isn’t always the best way to approach content.

 With the internet keeping us all connected, it’s easier than ever to let different people pitch in on a project, and there are some huge advantages to adding to your website with some high-quality collaborative content.